Arrow Icon

 Today, more and more advisors are taking this approach to planning because it helps them create longer, more productive client relationships built on understanding, value, and trust.

 One way to create financial plans based on a client’s whole personal and financial picture is through data aggregation.
-Financial data aggregation, also called account aggregation, involves collecting financial data, like 401(k), checking, savings, and investment account balances, and presenting it in a consolidated fashion within a secure electronic environment, like planning software, where the advisor and client can access it within the context of their relationship.
+Data aggregation involves collecting financial data, like 401(k), checking, savings, and investment account balances, and presenting it in a consolidated fashion within a secure electronic environment, like planning software, where the advisor and client can access it within the context of their relationship.
 Essentially, data aggregation is the engine that creates the complete financial picture an advisor needs to create accurate plans based on real-time data.

 Where Do APIs for Financial Planning Come in?